WSTG - Latest

 preloadUnofficial: to indicate that the domain(s) are on the preload list(s) and that browsers should never connect without HTTPS.

-- This is supported by all major browsers but is not official part of the specification.
+- While this is supported by all the major browsers, it is not an official part of the specification.
 (See hstspreload.org for more information.)

 Here’s an example of the HSTS header implementation:

 The presence of this header must be checked, as its absence could lead to security issues such as: